Transformative Research and Efficient AI Technologies

 Top-ranking teams must submit full source code and trained model weights for verification.
 Any form of data leakage, test set probing, or result manipulation will result in immediate disqualification.

 Teams or individuals may enter one or both tasks.
 Winning prizes in both tasks simultaneously is allowed.
 Each individual may belong to only one team per task.
 Participating in multiple teams within the same task is strictly prohibited.
-Team roster changes are permitted only once and must be finalized before the application deadline (May 15, 2026).
+Team roster changes are permitted only once and must be finalized before the application deadline (July 31, 2026).

 2nd Stage: Up to two submissions per week.
 Submissions with Dockerfiles that fail to execute will be considered invalid.